 - Slowly repeat between 3 and 10 times.

-You should begin to feel relaxed as soon as you have repeated the Belly Breathing exercise two or three times, but keep going for as long as you feel you need to.
+Continue for as long as you feel necessary.
 After you have mastered this breathing exercise, there are four additional methods for you to try, ranging in difficulty.

-- Get into the same position as you did for the Belly Breathing exercise, with one hand on your stomach and one on your chest.
+- Get into the belly breathing exercise position, with one hand on your stomach and one on your chest.

 - Breathe in slowly but deeply.
-Take 4 seconds to breathe in, feeling you stomach move in the process.
+Take 4 seconds to breathe in, feeling your stomach move in the process.

 - Hold your breath for 7 seconds.

-- Breathe out as silently as you can manage, taking 8 seconds.
-Once you reach 8, you should have emptied your lungs of air.
+- Breathe out for 8 seconds, as silently as you can manage.
+Once you reach a count of 8, you should have completely emptied your lungs of air.

 - Repeat as many times as you need, making sure to stick to the 4-7-8 pattern.